zopefoundation/z3c.formwidget.query/src/z3c/formwidget/query/README.txt

   >>> widget = setupMultiWidget(cities, route, request)

-We expect an unchecked box.
+We expect the checkbox to be gone.

   >>> 'type="checkbox"' in widget()
-  True
+  False

   >>> 'checked="checked"' in widget()
   False